kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 2.15.2 - Thursday, 29th August 2024 =
+* Improvement: Container - Added a children-width option for flex columns.
+* Fix: Container - Resolved an issue wherein the "Children Width" option would not work as intended.
+* Fix: FAQ - Resolved an issue wherein the question icon color would not appear correctly in the editor as compared to the frontend.
+* Fix: FAQ - Resolved an issue wherein HTML anchor would not work as intended.
+* Fix: Quick Action Bar - Resolved an issue wherein the Quick Access Bar would become non-functional after editing a pattern.
+* Fix: Global - Resolved a DOMException issue for iFrames in the block editor with the Stripe plugin.

 = 2.15.1 - Tuesday, 6th August 2024 =
 * This update addressed a security bug.
 Props to Patchstack for privately reporting it to our team.
 Please make sure you are using the latest version on your website.